Time and Date Stamps (logged): 01:32:08 08-29-2008 ¯°Ÿ²±Ÿ¯·¯·Ÿ±¸Ÿ±¯¯· Precalculus II

 Problem Number 1

-What is the slope of the incline corresponding to this angle?
+- What is the component of the cart's weight parallel to the incline?

 .